davidzoufaly/todoreact/README.md

 # Simple 2DO app build on React

-Uses Localstorage as database -> storing tasks and hide/show option
+- Uses Localstorage as database -> Storing tasks and hide/show option
+- Does not use any state manager (Redux..)
+- Use 0 dependencies (exept React, ReactDOM, reactScripts)
+- Build folder can be run in any browser / Debian like enviroment

 ## App functionality

 - Adding tasks
 - Listing tasks
 - Editing tasks